RichardMiller90/IRIS-OS/README.md

 # IRIS OS

-A mobile operating system shell built with Qt6 Wayland Compositor for Linux, featuring an iOS 18-style virtual keyboard.
+A mobile operating system shell built with Qt6 Wayland Compositor for Linux.

 ## Architecture